 Findings indicated that (a) Leadership Style of executives was a significant explanatory variable of the quality of the Leader-Member Exchange; (b) Country of Origin (Thailand and Taiwan), Race (inverse for Asian), Location in Taiwan (inverse), Hofstede's cultural dimension of Masculinity (inverse), frequency of Delegating (inverse) of executives, and Leader-Member Exchange explained 22.1% to 26.5% of the variation in organizational performance; (c) the modified LEAD-Other had weak construct validity and reliability; and, (d) the new Organizational Performance Scale had high reliability and construct validity was established.
 Future research can explore relationships among leadership style, leader-member exchange, and performance in different industries, countries, or several family-run Taiwanese MNEs, and further examine the construct validity of the modified LEAD-Other and the Organizational Performance scale in different business environments.

 Huang, Yintsuo, "Leadership Style, Leader-Member Exchange, and Performance for a Family-Run Taiwanese Multinational Enterprise" (2007).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 236.